A Quick Guide to Sombra Mezcal

 Re-using waste products

-The biggest problem in Mezcal production is the waste it produces.
-Agave fibers left after roasting, fermentation, and distillation are often dumped into rivers, lakes, etc., close by a distillery.
+The biggest problem in mezcal production is the waste it produces.
+Agave plant fibers left after roasting, fermentation, and distillation are often dumped into rivers, lakes, etc., close by a distillery.
 And with it, also the acidic by-products that contaminate the water.

 As if that wouldn't already sound alarming enough, the volume of waste is approximately ten times the amount of the actual end product.
 So what to do with it?
 At Sombra, they mix leftover agave fibers with earth to create bricks used to build houses in villages in Oaxaca for people in need.